hunglv1/dst_LEVanHung_SE2023/README.md

 ## Prerequisites
 1. Airflow should be properly installed and configured.
-2. The SQLite database should be set up with the necessary tables.
+2. The SQLite database should be set up with the necessary tables (see the task 'create_flight_table').

 ## Configuration
-The DAG can be configured using the 'default_args' configuration in the DAG file ('hunglv_dag.py').
+The DAG can be configured using the 'default_args' configuration in the DAG file ('handle_server_data.py').
 The following configuration options are available:

 - 'start_date': The start date for the DAG.
 By default, it is set to 'days_ago(1)'.
 - 'schedule_interval': The schedule interval for the DAG.
 By default, it is set to run at 1 AM every day.